Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Census of co-rotating Planes

 Observed elongated systems, therefore, appear to be fully compatible with the most likely distribution inferred from simulated NewHorizon systems, even when assuming tight quasi-isotropic priors.
-We conclude that these systems do not show any level of discrepancy with $\rm \Lambda CDM $ when including predictions from sufficiently high-resolution cosmological runs.
+We conclude that, to date, these systems do not show any level of discrepancy with $\rm \Lambda CDM $ when including predictions from currently available cosmological runs with sufficiently high resolution.